anymod/guide/docs/README.md

   <div class="feature">
     <h2>Examples</h2>
     <p>
-      Various examples of how to use Anymod.
+      Various examples of how to use AnyMod.
       <br>
       <a href="/examples/">See examples →</a>
     </p>